OpenTTD/OpenTTD/readme.txt

 set.
 Music sets are the only exception as they cannot be stored in a tar file due to being played by external applications.

 OpenTTD sees each tar archive as the 'root' of its search path.
 This means that having a file with the same path in two different tar files means that one cannot be opened, after all only one file will be found first.
-This is done to make it possible to have the large 32bpp zoomed graphics in a separate file to the (relatively small) unzoomed 8bpp NewGRF.
 As such it is advisable to put an uniquely named folder in the root of the tar and put all the content in that folder.
 For example, all downloaded content has a path that concatenates the name of the content and the version, which makes the path unique.
 For custom tar files it is advised to do this as well.